 Good hosting can save a lot of hassle, and I use flywheel managed hosting a lot with the sites I build as the price is reasonable, the setup is easy and the performance is great.

-If you choose to host with flywheel you can click on the Flywheel image or click here to get registered and setup.
+If you choose to host with FlyWheel you can click on the Flywheel image or click here to get registered and set up.

-The WordPress interface.
+Configuring WordPress – The WordPress interface.

 Once you have your domain and hosting setup, and you’ve gone through the one-click WordPress set up if using Flywheel, you’ll see this interface.